bioinformaticsdotca/INR_2023/main_INR_2023.md

 image: /site_images/CBW_introtoR-icon.jpg
 keywords: Data handling, using R syntax, scientific computational work
 description: Course introduces essential ideas and tools of R, and covers statistical tests in R.
-instructors: Lauren Erdman
-length: 2 days
-status: Completed
-audience: Graduates, postgraduates, Principle Investigators, Researchers
-location: Online
 startDate: 2023-06-26
 endDate: 2023-06-27
 ---

 # Welcome <a id="welcome"></a>

-## This workshop page is under construction.
-Please note that some links may be missing or out of date.

 The course schedule can be found [here](https://bioinformaticsdotca.github.io/INR_2023_schedule)